farnoosh27/NLP/DevOps/WalkinthroughCICD.md

 3) a bit more project-agnostic compared with poetry

 ## build.sh
-in the build stage, we want to build wheel from our python package
+in the build stage, we want to build a wheel from our Python package

+## How to create the pipeline?
+For pipeline to exist, we need to do it through the codefresh